-An international Chinese-USA team was conducting excavations in the Shuitangba lignite mine, Yunnan province, China.
-They have managed to find several fossil remains – a piece of a jaw, a femur bone, and a heel bone, all very close to each other.
-The thorough analysis of the findings has shown that:
+An international Chinese-USA team was excavating the Shuitangba lignite mine in Yunnan province, China.
+They have found several fossils remains – a piece of a jaw, a femur bone, and a heel bone, all very close to each other.
+A thorough analysis of the findings has shown that:

 - The bones were dated at approximately 6.4 million years old.

-- The bones belonged to a monkey species, Mesopithecus pentelicus.
+- The bones belonged to a monkey species, Mesopithecus Pentelic.

 - Some features of the Mesopithecus anatomy resembled modern Asian monkeys, which led the scientists to believe that this species was probably their distant ancestor.